Isorun Docs

 MCP Server

-The package ships an MCP server CLI named isorun-mcp that any Model Context Protocol client can drive — Claude Desktop, Cursor, Zed, or anything else that speaks MCP.
-The server exposes the canonical isorun primitives as MCP tools:
+The isorun package ships an MCP server CLI, isorun-mcp, that any Model Context Protocol client can drive: Claude Desktop, Cursor, Zed, or anything else that speaks MCP.
+It exposes the canonical Isorun primitives as MCP tools over stdio.

 ToolWhat it does